OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 ## Documentation updates

 - Improved OpenAPI documentation of oeplatform REST-API [(#1793)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1793)

 - Updated documentation for docker to include how to restart oeplatform [(#1830)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1830)

+- Enhance installation instruction with information on how to setup the OEO-extended feature [(#1857)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1857).